15 Petty Divorce Stories from History That Actually Happened

 15. Samuel & Elizabeth Terry (1670, Massachusetts)

 Samuel Terry abandoned his wife Elizabeth for years before she took legal action.
-In 1670, the court granted her a divorce, making hers one of the earliest successful female-initiated divorces in the Massachusetts colony.
+In 1670, the court granted her a divorce.
+This made hers one of the earliest successful female-initiated divorces in the Massachusetts colony.
 The case set a quiet but powerful precedent for other colonial women trapped in one-sided marriages.

 Final Thoughts: Pettiness Is Timeless

-Whether it was kings throwing tantrums or women fighting for freedom in court, divorce in centuries past was just as dramatic—if not more—than anything we see today.
+Kings threw tantrums over divorce.
+Women fought for freedom in court.
+Divorce in centuries past was just as dramatic—if not more—than anything we see today.
 These stories remind us that messy breakups have always been part of human history.

 👉 Want more?
 Read the most outrageous modern divorce stories here.